 The book Gentle Birth, Gentle Mothering: A Doctor's Guide to Natural Childbirth and Gentle Early Parenting Choices by Dr Sarah J. Buckley provides a comprehensive explanation of birthing settings and options in an Australian Healthcare context.

 There is good evidence in favour of greater outcomes for more natural birth and mother's post-birth health with the model of women-centred care including midwifery continuity of care or caseload midwifery.
 This involves a midwife following the mother through her pregnancy and having a midwife leading the labour care and support.
 A good caregiver should respect your birth intentions/plans.
-You have the right to make informed decisions around your birth after finding out what the benefits, the risks, the alternatives and the time sensitiveness of the choices are to follow your intuition.
+You have the right to make informed decisions around your birth after finding out what the benefits, risks, alternatives and the time sensitiveness of the choices are to follow your intuition.
 This process can help you visualise how you would like to birth to progress in ideal circumstances to achieve as close as you can to that outcome.
 It can also help you to discuss the options with your caregiver to ensure that your choices can be carried out given the right circumstances to avoid disappointment or give you an option to change caregivers if possible.
 Where woman-centred care is not otherwise available and is preferred, you can look in your area for a Doula or birth attendant.
 They are trained in assisting birthing families through support, birthing techniques to help labour along, holding space for the birthing mother, advocating for the birthing family's wishes as well as post-birth assistance.